delucecc/ngd-jobduty/README.md

 # ngd-pdduty

- ngd-pdduty is a simple system that uses Discord webhooks to notify when a police officer goes on and off duty.
-It also tracks the time someone was on duty, and enables the ability to use a slash command to toggle duty on and off.
+ ngd-jobduty is a simple system that uses Discord webhooks to notify when a player with a configured job goes on and off duty.
+It also enables the use of a / command to toggle duty if required.
+This script supports multiple jobs, with multiple webhooks.

 Created by Nemesis Gaming Development: https://discord.gg/AnXx2GVGcM